versatica/mediasoup/doc/Fuzzer.md

 * `MS_FUZZ_RTCP=1`: Do RTCP fuzzing.
 * If none of them is given, then **all** fuzzers are enabled.

+The log level can also be set by setting the `MS_FUZZ_LOG_LEVEL` environment variable to "debug", "warn" or "error" (it is "none" if unset).

 ## Usage examples